 Library 2.017 Worldwide Virtual Conference

-The Library 2.017 Worldwide Virtual Conference will see three topic-specific mini-conferences scheduled throughout the year—the same format introduced last year.
-The theme for the first web conference for 2017 is Expertise, Competencies and Careers.
-The March mini-conference will be followed by two other two global events focused on Digital Literacy (June) and Makerspaces (October).
-Each three-hour web conference will consist of an opening and closing keynote session and crowd-sourced presentations on the specific conference topic.
+The Library 2.017 Worldwide Virtual Conference features three topic-specific mini-conferences scheduled throughout the year—the same format introduced last year.
+The first web conference for 2017 was held on March 29 and covered the topic of expertise, competencies and careers.
+On June 1, futurist Bryan Alexander led an intriguing conversation about digital literacy and fake news.
+The final web conference for 2017 will be held on October 11 and discuss different types of makerspaces and how they can benefit our global communities.
+Each three-hour web conference consists of an opening and closing keynote session and crowd-sourced presentations on the specific conference topic.
 Registration is free.

 Date: Wednesday, March 29, 2017

-Moderated by Dr. Julie Todaro, ALA president, the opening keynote panel of thought leaders will explore competencies, careers and successful practices for 21st century information professionals.
+Moderated by Dr. Julie Todaro, ALA president, the opening keynote panel of thought leaders explored competencies, careers and successful practices for 21st century information professionals.